-A reduction function "reduces" an array (or several scalars) to one value (normally a scalar - but the sum reduction function may give an array as result and also be applied to an operator record).
+The reduction functions listed below "reduce" an array (or several scalars) to one value (normally a scalar, but the sum reduction function may give an array as result and also be applied to an operator record).
 Note that none of these operators (particularly min and max) generate events themselves (but arguments could generate events).
-The restriction on the type of the input in section 10.3.410.3.4.1 for reduction expressions also apply to the array elements/scalar inputs for the reduction operator with the same name.
+The restriction on the type of the input in section 10.3.4.1 for reduction expressions also applies to the array elements/scalar inputs for the reduction operator with the same name.